hernantz/blog/content/one-configpy-to-config-all.md

 # SECRET_KEY = <change me>
 ```

-Even env vars can be put into a file (tipically named `.env`) that gets loaded
+Even env vars can be put into a file (typically named `.env`) that gets loaded
 before the program starts.
 Many tools that manage processes/containers, like
 [docker-compose][5] and [systemd][6], or even [libraries][8] have support for
 loading them.

 It is common practice to put an example `settings.template` file that is in the
-vcs, and then provide a way to copy + populate that template to a name that is
+VCS, and then provide a way to copy + populate that template to a name that is
-excluded by your vcs so that we never accidentally commit that.
+excluded by your VCS so that we never accidentally commit that.
 These files
-might also be tracked by vcs, but encrypted, like it is done with [Ansible
+might also be tracked by VCS, but encrypted, like it is done with [Ansible
 Vault][9].